 Additionally, supplementary systems shall not be considered in a Fire Protection Assessment, unless available within 20 minutes following the initiation of a fire alarm.
 Mutual aid may be considered as part of the supplemental system.
-3108F.7 Critical systems seismic assessment (N/E).
-Fire detection and protection systems, and emergency shutdown systems shall have a seismic assessment per Section 3104F.6.
+3108F.7 Fire systems seismic assessment (N/E).
+Fire detection and protection systems, and emergency shutdown systems shall have a seismic assessment per Section 3104F.5.
+For strength evaluation of supports and attachments, see Section 3107F.7.

 For firewater piping and pipeline systems, see Section 3109F.7.
-For anchors and supports, see Section 3109F.4.